liquidctl/liquidctl/docs/corsair-platinum-and-pro-xt-coolers.md

 ## Programming the fan speeds

 Each fan can be set to either a fixed duty cycle, or a profile consisting of up to seven (temperature, duty) pairs.
-Temperatures should be given Celsius and duty values in percentage.
+Temperatures should be given in Celsius and duty values in percentage.

-Profiles run on the device are only always based on the internal liquid temperature probe.
+Profiles run on the device and are always based on the internal liquid temperature probe.
 The last point should set the fan to 100% duty cycle, or be omitted; in the latter case the fan will be set to max out at 60°C.